TAB Curatorial Competition 2019 is CLOSED!

 The deadline for developing the concept of the biennale and submitting the corresponding draft in writing is 4 pm on 24 April 2018.
-TAB Curatorial Competition brief can be downloaded from HERE.
+TAB Curatorial Competition brief together with extra info materials can be downloaded from HERE.

 The Chairman of Estonian Centre of Architecture Raul Järg says that the previous biennales have explored the scenarios of future cities with self-driven cars and how to apply the converge of biotechnology and information technology to landscape and urban design and how it might change the architecture of the city.